beenlanced/law-orderCambridgeMA/README.md

-# A2
+# Law&Order Cambridge

-This repository contains code examples, text files, and other general materials related to Adaptive Acceleration (A2) Data Analysis Work. <br>
+This repository contains code examples, text files, and other general materials related to an Exploratory Data Analysis (EDA) of Cambridge, MA crime statistics.
+Its intent is show how you can have fun looking at open source data to answer real questions about where you live or work.
+Here, I explored crime stats from Cambridge to answer various questions like what are the top crimes, when do they occur, and where.
+Hope you enjoy! <br>

-It is a hodgepodge of different topics data analysis tool scripts, so be warned.
-Just pay attention to file names.<br>
+It is mostly R statistical code information in the form of R markdown (RMD) notebook along with html output, and csv (data files.
+Just pay attention to file names and you should be fine.<br>

 Alrighty then, good luck and hope the material can be of use. <br>